HomesAce logoHomesAce

 Cooler In Hot Climates

-Light-colored concrete reflects 25% to 50% more heat than dark asphalt, keeping driveways and patios 10 to 15F cooler on hot days, especially valuable in Sun Belt states.
+Light-colored concrete may reflect around 25% to 50% more heat than dark asphalt and may help keep driveways and patios around 10 to 15F cooler on hot days, depending on climate, surface color, and sun exposure.

 Want deeper concrete pricing?

-Our full concrete cost guide breaks down costs by project type, finish, thickness, and region — with real numbers from jobs completed this year.
+Our full concrete cost guide breaks down costs by project type, finish, thickness, and region, with pricing examples to help you compare options.

 Typical Range